mudflapapp/synctera/docs/BusinessesApi.md

 api_instance = Synctera::BusinessesApi.new
 opts = {
-  status: 'ACTIVE', # String |
   is_customer: true, # Boolean | If true, show only customers.
 If false, show non-customer parties.
   sort_by: ['creation_time:asc'], # Array<String> | Specifies the sort order for the returned businesses.
+  id: ['inner_example'], # Array<String> | Unique identifier for the resource.
+Multiple IDs can be provided as a comma-separated list.
   has_accounts: true, # Boolean | Filter on resources that have an account(s)
-  id: ['inner_example'], # Array<String> | Unique identifier for the business.
-Multiple IDs can be provided as a comma-separated list.
   phone_number: '+12065550100', # String |
   page_token: 'a8937a0d', # String |
+  status: 'ACTIVE', # String |
   limit: 100, # Integer |
   entity_name: 'Apex Corporation' # String |
 }